MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/microsoftml-package.md

 The **microsoftml** library is a proprietary Python package from Microsoft for use in SQL Server Machine Learning Server (Standalone) and SQL Server Machine Learning Services.
 Many functions in this library can be used with **revoscalepy** package, which is part of the same release.

-Use these functions for building and training models based on machine learning algorithms, and scoring datasets against
+Use these functions for building and training models based on machine learning algorithms, and scoring datasets against your models.

 ## Training